hclbaur/sdt-core/docs/SPECIFICATION.md

 ### node

 <pre>
-	node "<i>name</i>" <i>|</i>
 	node "<i>name</i>" {
 		<i>[</i> value "<i>expression</i>" <i>]</i>
 		<i>[ statement(s) ]</i>
 	}
 </pre>

 A `node` statement creates a new node with the specified name and an optional `value` from the string evaluation of an expression.
-Any number of child nodes can be created by the compound statement.
+Any number of child nodes can be created by the compound statement, which may contain iteration and conditional statements to create repeating or optional nodes.

 ### param